-Net Change in Fund Balances - Total Governmental Funds (Exhibit D) \$ 24,860 Amounts reported for governmental activities in the statement of activities (Exhibit B) are different because of the following: Governmental funds report capital outlays as expeditures.
-However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlay exceeded depreciation expense in the current period.
-42,248 • Net Change in Deferred Outflows and Inflows of Resources 172,181 The issuance of long-term debt (e.g., bonds, leases, leave) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Net Change in Deferred Outflows and Inflows of Resources

+The issuance of non current liabilities (e.g., bonds, leases, leave) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 This amount is the net effect of these differences in the treatment of long-term debt and related items.

-(72,117) Change in Net Position of Governmental Activities (Exhibit B) \$ 167,172 Change in the robust of Covernmental reactines (Exhibit D) ¥ 107,172
+Change in Net Position of Governmental Activities (Exhibit B)